| |

 In the code above, we are using a lambda expression as our function object, and create one that returns the particular kernel function $K(\mathbf{x}_i,a_i,\mathbf{x}_j,a_j)$.

-Once we have created the operator K
+Once we have created the operator K,

 we can use it within Eigen as if it were a normal matrix.
 For example, to

-, we could write the following
+apply K to a vector b, we could write the following

 Eigen::VectorXd b = Eigen::VectorXd::LinSpaced(N, 0, 1.0); Eigen::VectorXd c_1 = K * b;